MohamedMostafa259/ContentAwareResize/README.md

  - ### Example:
    ![Example 2](https://github.com/MohamedMostafa259/ContentAwareResize_GUI/blob/main/Examples/Example2.png)

+## Responsibilities
+I developed two versions of the algorithm, but my teaching assistants, in the Algorithms and Design Analysis course at Egypt University of Informatics, provided the remaining files (The only file I edited is [ContentAwareResize.cs](https://github.com/MohamedMostafa259/ContentAwareResize_GUI/blob/main/ContentAwareResize/ContentAwareResize.cs)).

+## Acknowledgements
+I would like to thank my colleague, [Mohamed Ibrahim](https://github.com/22-101058), for his assistance and support in this project.

 ## Conclusion
 In conclusion, our study presents a novel algorithm for efficiently identifying the minimum vertical seam in images.
 By leveraging dynamic programming techniques, we implemented a very efficient algorithm in terms of memory and time complexities.